 How Does Automattic Work?

-Automattic refers to itself as a “distributed company,” which is a way to say that the entire team is spread across the world, working remotely from home or as digital nomads.
+Automattic refers to itself as a “distributed company,” which is a way to say that the entire team is spread across the world, a truly distributed remote working team.
+We work from home or as digital nomads.
 With about 1,200 employees in 75 countries, the team at Automattic speaks 93 languages and is an incredibly diverse one.